 1 tablet – 3 times.

-Sedatives Calming effect Valerian tablets, motherwort The course is 10-14 days.
+Sedatives Calming effect Valerian and motherwort tablets Course 10-14 days.

-Separately, it is worth touching on the drug De-nol.
-It combines antacid, antibacterial (directed against Helicobacter pylori), anti-inflammatory, astringent action, protects the duodenum mucosa, promotes its recovery.
-Adults take it 1 tablet 4 times a day (3 times after meals, the 4th at night).
-The drug is washed down with water (it is impossible to drink it with milk due to the formation of insoluble compounds).
+Separately, it is worth mentioning the drug De-nol.
+It combines antacid, antibacterial (directed against Helicobacter pylori), anti-inflammatory, astringent action, protects the mucous membrane of the duodenum, promotes its restoration.
+Adults take 1 tablet 4 times a day (3 times after meals, the 4th at night).
+Take the drug with water (you can’t take it with milk due to the formation of insoluble compounds).
 Children under 12 years of age are prescribed 1 tablet 2 times a day.
 The course of admission is up to 8 weeks.

 In each case, the combination of drugs is selected individually.
-In the presence of Helicobacter pylori, antibiotics are mandatory.
-If the disease is provoked by exposure to stress, sedatives are connected.
-With an increase in acidity, one cannot do without antacids, PPIs, histamine blockers.
+If Helicobacter pylori is present, antibiotics are mandatory.
+If the disease is triggered by stress, sedatives are used.
+When acidity increases, you cannot do without antacids, PPIs, and histamine blockers.

 Physiotherapy